History of Washington, D.C.: 20th century

-In 1901, the Senate Park Improvement Commission of the District of Columbia (the "McMillan Commission"), which Congress had formed the previous year, formulated the McMillan Plan, an architectural plan for the redevelopment of the National Mall.
+In 1901, the Senate Park Improvement Commission of the District of Columbia, known as the McMillan Commission, which Congress had formed the previous year, formulated the McMillan Plan, an architectural plan for the redevelopment of the National Mall.
 The commission was inspired by L'Enfant's 1791 plan for the city, which had not been fully realized.
 The members of the commission also sought to emulate the grandeur of European capitals such as Paris, London, and Rome.
 They were also strongly influenced by the City Beautiful movement, a Progressive ideology that intended to build civic virtue in the poor through important, monumental architecture.
-Several of the Commission members, including Daniel Burnham and Frederick Law Olmsted, Jr. had in fact participated in the 1893 World Columbian Exposition, which was widely popular and helped to spread interest in the City Beautiful movement.
+Several of the Commission members, including Daniel Burnham and Frederick Law Olmsted Jr. had in fact participated in the 1893 World Columbian Exposition, which was widely popular and helped to spread interest in the City Beautiful movement.

 The McMillan Plan, in many respects, was an early form of urban renewal that removed many of the slums that surrounded the United States Capitol, replacing them with new public monuments and government buildings.
-The Plan proposed a redesign of the National Mall and the construction of the future Burnham-designed Union Station.
-World War I interrupted the execution of the Plan, but construction of the Lincoln Memorial in 1922 largely completed it.
+The plan proposed a redesign of the National Mall and the construction of the future Burnham-designed Washington Union Station.
+World War I interrupted the execution of the plan, but construction of the Lincoln Memorial in 1922 largely completed it.

 Although the McMillan Plan resulted in the demolition of some slums in the Federal Triangle area, substandard housing was a much larger problem in the city during the early 1900s, with large portions of the population living in so-called "alley dwellings."
 Progressive efforts eventually led to the creation of the Alley Dwelling Authority in 1934.
 The agency, led by John Ihlder, was an early example of a public housing agency, and was responsible for demolishing slum housing and building new units that were affordable, modern, and sanitary.

-During his first administration (which started in 1913), President Woodrow Wilson introduced segregation into several federal departments, for the first time since 1863.
+During his first administration, which started in 1913, President Woodrow Wilson introduced segregation into several federal departments, for the first time since 1863.
 He supported some cabinet appointees in their request to segregate employees and create separate lunchrooms and restrooms.
 He was highly criticized for this, especially as he had attracted numerous votes from blacks.
 The policy held for decades.

 One advantage of federal rule over the District of Columbia was that the public school teachers were considered federal workers.
 Although the schools were segregated, black and white teachers were paid on an equal scale.
-The system attracted highly qualified teachers, especially for the M Street School (later called Dunbar High School), the academic high school for African Americans.
+The system attracted highly qualified teachers, especially for the M Street School, later called Dunbar High School, the academic high school for African Americans.